Sienci-Labs/Resources/lmmk2/handbook/ytsb-lmk2-common-cnc-terms.md

 ---
-title: Common CNC Terms
+title: ytsb Common CNC Terms
 menu_order: 10
-post_status: publish
+post_status: draft
 post_excerpt: How to cut multiple toolpaths for CAM programs without tool changing functionality.
 This method is suitable for the LongMill Benchtop CNC, and other hobby CNCs.
 post_date: 2022-03-17 20:49:00
 taxonomy: